-The real story about the meaning of unconditional love.
-Dedicated in loving memory to Edith M Carleton (the photo is of our parents on their wedding day).
+The meaning of unconditional love is a real story dedicated to loving memory to Edith M Carleton (the photo is of our parents on their wedding day).

 I’m at a loss for words tonight.
-My baby sister (Liz) called earlier in tears to tell me our Mother passed away on July 5, 2015.
-That was five days ago, no one informed us of her passing.
+My baby sister called earlier in tears to tell me our mother passed away on July 5, 2015.
+That was five days ago; no one informed us of her passing.
 Her memorial service was on Thursday, July 9th, 2015.

 She heard of her passing from a Secretary that worked at the High School we attended.
 Not one member of our family reached out to inform us.

 In June of 2014, our siblings became angry with us for taking our brother off life support (Tired of Being the Strong One).
 He had fallen and sustained severe brain damage.
 The doctors at Albany Medical Center told us there was no chance for survival.